Before you respond

 Opportunities can be 'open to all' or 'open to selected' sellers.
 To understand further, read our guidelines on the differences between open to all or open to selected opportunities.

-If you are not approved in the requested category, you must request an assessment.
+If you are not approved in the relevant category, you must request an assessment.

 What to include in your response